image

 What is a project management consultant?

-Key responsibilities of project management consultants include:
+The responsibilities of a project management consultant include:

-• Reviewing current project management processes
+• Assessing the current project management processes

-• Recommending new tools, techniques, and methodologies
+• Suggesting new tools, techniques, and methodologies

 Project management consultant vs project manager: What’s the difference?